 - scribble texture

 Don't trace the smudge exactly.
-Make the pattern field a little larger than the mess so the original spot becomes one part of the texture.
+Make the pattern field a little larger than the mess so the smudged spot becomes one part of the texture.

 Best size